 - Alcman wears the percent sign, which is a reference to his (rarely used) superpower: shooting gushes of 100% pure ethanol.

 - Captain America's white star, though the pattern on his shield and the A on his forehead are also pretty emblematic of him.

 - USAgent, who was Captain America for a while in the 80s, has red and white stripes with a black star in the upper-left.

 - When Steve Rogers served as Director of SHIELD, his outfit had a chest insignia featuring a white star inside an outlined white circle, with three white stripes extending on each side of the circle.

 - The Fantastic Four's 4-in-circle.

 - Spider-Man's spider at the center of his costume's web-pattern.
-(He also sports a more abstracted spider on the back of it)
+(He also sports a more abstract spider on the back of it.)

-- The Black Costume/Venom had/has a larger white spider design that takes up most of the chest and back.
+- The Black Costume/Venom has a larger white spider design that takes up most of the chest and back.

-- Ben Reilly had his own Spider-Man costume design, which Spider-Girl (Pete & MJ's daughter from an Alternate Universe Twenty Minutes into the Future) adopted for her own series.
+- Ben Reilly had his own Spider-Man costume design, which Spider-Girl (Pete & MJ's daughter from an Alternate Universe 20 Minutes into the Future) adopted for her own series.